Originally published August 2025.

-It’s no secret that the economy is in a state of flux.
-The Bureau of Economic Analysis has stated that the recent contraction in GDP and ongoing inflation concerns highlight the complexities and challenges facing economic recovery in 2025.
-While the situation remains fluid, with various factors influencing the economic landscape, it can be challenging to know the impact that these economic changes could have on your business and, more so, knowing how your business can weather these fluctuations.
+While the economic situation remains fluid, with various factors influencing the landscape, it can be challenging to know the impact that these economic changes could have on your business and, more so, knowing how your business can weather these fluctuations.

-While the economy may be out of your control, how your business plans to ride waves of prosperity and downturn can be well managed and fine-tuned for success.
+While the economy and global factors are out of your control, how your business plans to ride the waves of prosperity and downturn can be well managed and fine-tuned for success.
+This is often referred to as a business continuity plan.
 This overall plan should be tailored to your needs and include key tools that can help you manage risks that could arise.
 Mitigating risks before they cause serious financial, reputational or personnel problems is critical in ensuring the survival of your business.

 What are some tools to help mitigate risk that can be part of a business continuity plan?
+And what are some business continuity strategies?
 Here are a few examples of types of insurance products that could be helpful to your business and how they could work to mitigate risk.

 Business Interruption Insurance

-Business interruption insurance refers to a type of insurance covering loss of profits or an increase in expenses because of an insured event which interrupts the normal operations of a business, per Aon.
-This type of insurance can be a stand-alone policy or can be an optional coverage section on other policies.
+Business interruption insurance covers loss of profits or increased expenses due to an insured event that interrupts a business’s normal operations, per Aon.
+This type of insurance can be a stand-alone policy or an optional coverage section on other policies.
 While you may already have a policy in place that helps you replace physical items that could cause interruption in day-to-day operations, you may not have a policy in place that covers lost profits while your business is recovering.

-Business interruption insurance makes sure that your profits are protected if a covered event causes you to stop day-to-day operations.
+Business interruption insurance makes sure that your profits are protected if a covered event causes you to stop day-to-day operations, providing business continuity.

 Employment Practice Liability Insurance